parthenon-hpc-lab/parthenon/docs/interface/sparse.md

 Before describing the bigger infrastructure changes to handle the boundary communication for sparse variables, here are some smaller changes that are necessary for sparse variables to work.

-- `CellVariable` tracks its allocation status and has member functions to allocate and deallocate its data (`data`, `flux`, and `coarse_s`).
+- `` tracks its allocation status and has member functions to allocate and deallocate its data (`data`, `flux`, and `coarse_s`).
-- A `CellVariable` now knows its dimensions and coarse dimensions.
-Because the `ParArrayND<T> data` member holding the actual variable data is not necessarily allocated (i.e. it has a size of 0), we can no longer use its size to get the dimension of the `CellVariable`, but we still need to know its dimensions when it's unallocated,  for example when adding it to a pack.
-Similarly, the `coarse_s` member used to be queried to get the coarse dimensions, but that is also not always allocated, thus `CellVariable` also directly knows its coarse dimensions.
+- A `` now knows its dimensions and coarse dimensions.
+Because the `ParArrayND<T> data` member holding the actual variable data is not necessarily allocated (i.e. it has a size of 0), we can no longer use its size to get the dimension of the ``, but we still need to know its dimensions when it's unallocated,  for example when adding it to a pack.
+Similarly, the `coarse_s` member used to be queried to get the coarse dimensions, but that is also not always allocated, thus `` also directly knows its coarse dimensions.
-- `CellVariable`, `MeshBlock`, `MeshBlockData`, variable packs, and mesh block packs, all have new member functions `IsAllocated` to query whether a particular variable is allocated or not.
+- ``, `MeshBlock`, `MeshBlockData`, variable packs, and mesh block packs, all have new member functions `IsAllocated` to query whether a particular variable is allocated or not.
   Generally speaking, whenever the data or fluxes of a variable are accessed, such accesses need to be guarded with `IsAllocated` checks.
-- The `pvars_cc_` field of the `MeshRefinement` class is now a `std::vector<std::shared_ptr<CellVariable<Real>>>` instead of a `std::vector<std::tuple<ParArrayND<Real>, ParArrayND<Real>>>`.
+- The `pvars_cc_` field of the `MeshRefinement` class is now a `std::vector<std::shared_ptr<<Real>>>` instead of a `std::vector<std::tuple<ParArrayND<Real>, ParArrayND<Real>>>`.
 The problem with storing (shallow) copies of the `ParArrayND`s `data` and `coarse_s` is that they don't point to the newly allocated views if a variable is initially unallocated and then gets allocated during the evolution.
-Storing a pointer to the `CellVariable` instance works because that one remains the same when it gets allocated.
+Storing a pointer to the `` instance works because that one remains the same when it gets allocated.
 - The caching mechanisms for variable packs, mesh block packs, send buffers, receive (i.e. set) buffers, and restrict buffers now all include the allocation status of all the contained variables (as a `std::vector<bool>` because it's only used on the host and provides efficient comparison).
 When a